Comma.ai launches Comma Two, a $999 kit that imbues cars with assisted driving features

 Other highlights include front and back cameras, as well as a 4th CAN bus to connect the OBD-II port and a low-power mode that automatically shuts off the Comma Two after three days to save car battery.

 Eon was equipped with cellular service and a SIM card supplied by Comma.ai.
-Data was unlimited (though capped to 512Kbps), and users were afforded the choice of springing for Comma Prime, a $24 per month service that enables remote access to Eon from anywhere and online storage of 14 days’ worth of drive data compared with the standard three days.
-The Comma Two also taps cellular for connectivity and plays nicely with new and existing Comma Prime subscriptions.
+Data was unlimited (though capped to 512Kbps), and users were afforded the choice of springing for Comma Prime, a $24 per month service that enables remote access (via T-Mobile) from anywhere and online storage of 14 days’ worth of drive data compared with the standard three days.
+The Comma Two also taps cellular for connectivity and plays nicely with new and existing Comma Prime subscriptions, which now offers a year’s worth of storage.

-By default, OpenPilot uploads driving data from the road-facing camera, CAN, GPS, inertial measurement unit, magnetometer, thermal sensors, crashes, and operating system to Comma.ai’s servers for machine learning training and development purposes.
+By default, OpenPilot uploads driving data in real time from the road-facing camera, CAN, GPS, inertial measurement unit, magnetometer, thermal sensors, and operating system to Comma.ai’s servers for machine learning training and development purposes.
 Many of these can be accessed locally through the Comma Connect app for iOS and Android or through Explorer, an online dashboard of recent drives from which disengagements (i.e., instances when a driver took control from OpenPilot) can be annotated to help improve the system.

+Using the app, Comma Two owners can remotely wake up the unit and snap a picture from either the front- or rear-facing cameras.
+Additionally, from the app, they’re able to switch among multiple models on the fly and to view their real-time geographic locations.

 Cabana, a web app accessible through Explorer, allows further inspection, labeling, and plotting of vehicle data collected by Panda.